NoorMajdoub/ViVIT/README.md

 # ViViT Exploration

 This repository is my personal playground for exploring **ViViT (Video Vision Transformer)**.
-Right now, the focus is just on understanding and playing with the model — nothing fancy yet 😎.
+Right now, the focus is just on understanding and playing with the model.

 ---